UKPLab/sentence-transformers/docs/cross_encoder/usage/efficiency.rst

    If you wish to use the ONNX model outside of Sentence Transformers, you might need to apply your chosen activation function (e.g. Sigmoid) to get identical results as the Cross Encoder in Sentence Transformers.

-All keyword arguments passed via ``model_kwargs`` will be passed on to :meth:`ORTModelForSequenceClassification.from_pretrained <optimum.onnxruntime.ORTModelForSequenceClassification.from_pretrained>`.
+All keyword arguments passed via ``model_kwargs`` will be passed on to :meth:`ORTModelForSequenceClassification.from_pretrained <optimum.onnxruntime.ORTModel.from_pretrained>`.
 Some notable arguments include:

 * ``provider``: ONNX Runtime provider to use for loading the model, e.g. ``"CPUExecutionProvider"`` .
 See https://onnxruntime.ai/docs/execution-providers/ for possible providers.
 If not specified, the strongest provider (E.g. ``"CUDAExecutionProvider"``) will be used.
 * ``file_name``: The name of the ONNX file to load.
 If not specified, will default to ``"model.onnx"`` or otherwise ``"onnx/model.onnx"``.
 This argument is useful for specifying optimized or quantized models.